Are you or your students interested in participating in the Junior Duck Stamp Contest?

 - One entry per student.

 - Supervising adults should encourage all students to participate in the Junior Duck Stamp program and enter the art contest.
-In the case of foreign exchange students, their artwork will be judged at the state level but if the artwork is awarded Best of Show, though it may be honored as a winner in that state, it may not be forwarded to the national competition.
+In the case of foreign exchange students, their artwork will be judged at the state level. however, if the artwork is awarded Best of Show, although it may be honored as a winner in that state, it may not be forwarded to the national competition.

 physical size of submitted artwork must be 9" x 12".